 The San Francisco Tobacco-Free Project is a program within the Community Health Equity and Promotion Branch of the San Francisco Department of Public Health.
 It is responsible for developing and implementing a comprehensive tobacco control plan for San Francisco.
-The program is funded with state monies which have been made available following passage of the 1988 Tobacco Tax Initiative as well as Master Settlement funds.
+The program is funded with state monies which have been made available following passage of the 1988 Tobacco Tax Initiative, 2016 Tobacco Tax Increase as well as Master Settlement funds.
 The comprehensive tobacco control plan follows state guidelines and addresses the following three state mandated priorities:

-The Tobacco-Free Project also provides staff support and technical assistance to a local tobacco control coalition, the San Francisco Tobacco-Free Coalition, which has spearheaded numerous public policies addressing the three priority areas as well as policies addressing the global tobacco epidemic.
-The San Francisco Tobacco-Free Coalition has successfully advocated for the adoption of several local tobacco ordinances that provide protection from exposure to second hand smoke; regulate the sale of tobacco by requiring tobacco retailers to obtain a tobacco permit, and the adoption of policies such as the Retirement Board’s divestment of tobacco stocks from the San Francisco Employees Retirement Fund.
+The Tobacco-Free Project provides staff support and technical assistance to a local tobacco control coalition, the San Francisco Tobacco-Free Coalition, which has spearheaded numerous public policies addressing the three priority areas as well as policies addressing the global tobacco epidemic.
+The San Francisco Tobacco-Free Coalition has successfully informed the adoption of several local tobacco ordinances that provide protection from exposure to second hand smoke; regulate the sale of tobacco by requiring tobacco retailers to obtain a tobacco permit as well as density caps for tobacco permits per supervisoral district, and increasing the minimum purchasing age to 21 years of age.

 Timeline of Tobacco Control Policies in San Francisco [Download Timeline]

 A brief chronology of legislation adopted in San Francisco from 1988–2015